Joint Optimization of Multi-agent Memory System: More Detailed Experimental Results

 Joint optimization with adaptive credit assignment not only enhances global system performance but also promotes the specialization of each agent’s local tasks.
 As illustrated in Figure \ref{fig: reward_curve}, we compare the local task reward curves of agents under three training strategies: optimizing with only local rewards (``w/ L''), optimizing with only global rewards (``w/ G''), and our joint optimization with adaptive credit assignment (``Ours'').
 Key observations are as follows: \begin{itemize}[leftmargin=*] \item Superior local reward convergence: For all three agents (Extraction, Profile, Retrieval), the local task rewards of ``Ours'' consistently outperform ``w/ L'' and ``w/ G'' in the stable phase.
 This indicates that adaptive credit assignment will not compromise local task capabilities; instead, it strengthens them by aligning local improvement with global goals.

-\item Global-local Collaboration: The global reward curve of ``Ours'' converges to 0.70, significantly higher than ``w/ L' (0.65) and ``w/ G'' (0.64), proving that joint optimization realizes global performance enhancement by fostering inter-agent collaboration. \end{itemize}
+\item Global performance enhancement: The global reward curve of ``Ours'' converges to 0.70, significantly higher than ``w/ L' (0.65) and ``w/ G'' (0.64), proving that joint optimization realizes global performance enhancement by fostering inter-agent collaboration. \end{itemize}

 Adaptive credit assignment mechanism quantifies the correlation between each agent’s local performance and the global outcome, ensuring that agents receive rewards not only for completing local tasks well but also for contributing to the global goal.
-This guides agents to optimize their local strategies in a way that benefits the entire system, thus achieving both local specialization and global collaboration.
+This guides agents to optimize their local strategies in a way that benefits the entire system, thus achieving both local specialization and inter-agent collaboration for the global memory system.